 Myth: Eggplant contains some unhealthful compounds.

 Fact: The health benefits of this nightshade fruit far outweigh any risks.
 Eggplants contain many nutrients that are invaluable to health.
-Potassium, manganese, copper, vitamins B1, B3 and B6, folate, magnesium and tryptophan, to mention just a few.
+Potassium, manganese, copper, vitamins B1, B3, B6, folate, magnesium and tryptophan, to mention just a few.
 In addition to those nutrients, eggplants are low in sodium, fat and cholesterol and one cup of cooked eggplant has about 30 calories.
 Eggplants also contain phytochemicals that enhance health.

 Myth: When purchasing eggplant, the bigger the better.